m00g3n/cluster-inventory/hack/shoot-comparator/scripts/README.md

 ## Comparing files starting from a specific date

-If you want to compare filed older than a specific date, you can specify the date in the `./manifests/job.yaml` script.
+If you want to compare files older than a specific date, you can specify the date in the `./manifests/job.yaml` script.

-## Analysing comparison results
+## Analyzing comparison results

-If any differences were detected you can analyse the results by examining the content of the `result.txt` file stored in the output directory.
+If any differences were detected you can analyze the results by examining the content of the `result.txt` file stored in the output directory.
 The file will contain the details of the comparison, such as the names of the files that differ.

 The following is an example of the `result.txt` file content:
 ```